 Reinsurance Recoverables: Recoverables from reinsurance consist of the Solvency II valuation of the reinsurer's share of technical provisions which are made up of Provision for claims outstanding for Miscellaneous Financial Loss and Income Protection Insurance lines of business.
-Under IFRS these are valued at €240,726 whereas for Solvency II purposes these are valued at -€1,301,720.
+Under IFRS these are valued at €540,818 whereas for Solvency II purposes these are valued at -€409,084.
 These are valued differently for Solvency II valuation purposes as their economic value is used instead of their accounting value.

-Insurance & Intermediaries Receivables: For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance receivables is netted off the insurance receivables.
+Insurance & Intermediaries Receivables, Reinsurance Receivables and Receivables (trade, not insurance): For the purpose of Counterparty Default risk calculation, payable items directly related to the receivables are netted off the receivables.
 This adjustment is carried out in the Solvency II Balance Sheet.
-The concept is that no commission is payable if the insurance receivables are not settled.
+In the case of insurance and reinsurance receivables, no commission is payable if the insurance or reinsurance receivables are not settled.
+With regards to the other receivables, the concept applied is that receivables are net of respective payables, where relevant, not to overstate the net exposure to each counterparty.